 Fully repealing and defunding Obamacare, significantly cutting government spending, and commonsense reform of automatic entitlement spending are things for which Mac fights for in Washington.
 Mac also pushes to create the kind of policies that encourage economic growth, rather than suffocating it.
 Additionally, as one of the few Members of Congress personally involved in agriculture, Mac understands the challenges agricultural producers face and has been a key player in efforts to support them.

 Mac believes national security is the first job of the federal government.
 He has worked hard to establish himself as a leader in the defense and intelligence arenas, and he continues to be given new responsibilities and opportunities to help advance the security of our nation.
 In July 2013, Mac was recognized for his steady leadership and influence in national security by the national publication POLITICO.
-He currently serves as the Vice Chairman of the House Armed Services Committee where he also leads the Subcommittee on Intelligence, Emerging Threats, and Capabilities.
+Mac was recently appointed Chairman of the House Armed Services Committee – the first Texan of either party to serve in this position.
 He also continues to serve on the House Permanent Select Committee on Intelligence.
 This unique perch as a senior member of both committees provides him the chance to play a major role in shaping national security policy, and in conducting oversight of the military and the Obama Administration’s national security decisions.

 Emerging security threats are an area in which Mac focuses.
 In early 2011, Mac was tapped to lead a Cybersecurity Task Force in the House of Representatives.
 Well-respected by Members on both sides of the aisle for his insight and leadership, the “Thornberry Task Force” created a set of recommendations to update existing laws, protect critical infrastructure, and share cybersecurity information.
 The group’s recommendations received a favorable response and became the basis for several cyber bills that passed the House with strong bipartisan support in 2012.